 Review: Ringer by Lauren Oliver

-I have been awaiting Ringer by Lauren Oliver, this second instalment in the Replica series, for a year now, and I was not at all disappointed with the outcome.
+Ringer by Lauren Oliver, the second instalment in the Replica series will not disappoint fans of the series.
 Ringer is just as eerie, and the original layout of the book is the same as the first.
 My favourite story was Gemma’s, but Lyra’s is still gripping.
 If you have yet to pick these books up, I definitely recommend that you do so this fall.
 Continue reading